-Susan Hodge is a Certified Professional Coach and a seasoned executive with over two decades of experience leading global organizations.
-In the past, she has served as Treasurer of Shell Oil and Vice President of an international group within Royal Dutch Shell.
+Susan Hodge is a Certified Professional Coach (CEC) with an Associated Certified Coach credential (ICF), as well as a seasoned executive with over two decades of experience leading global organizations.
+She has previously served as Treasurer of Shell Oil and Vice President of an international group within Royal Dutch Shell.
 She has led teams in both multicultural and virtual settings.
-Throughout her career, she has been passionate about mentoring, developing people, and diversity.
+Throughout her career, she has been passionate about mentoring, diversity, and developing people.

 In 2012, Susan combined her passion and experience to found Women Leading Together LLC, a professional coaching practice.
 Women Leading Together strives to